shrenikm/website_src/content/posts/2024-04-03-zmp-generating-bipedal-walking-trajectories.md

 We can use this to our advantage by formulating the problem as a non-linear optimization problem.
 Because of the high dexterity of the model, we can be reasonably confident that the optimizer will find good solutions even with a lot of constraints on the kinematics.
 We make the following considerations:

 1. We split the trajectory into alternating stance and swing phases for each leg.
 This keeps each optimization problem independent and simple.
-It has the disadvantage of being open loop and resulting in some inconsistencies but we won't get into that here
+It has the disadvantage of being open loop and resulting in some inconsistencies, but we won't get into that here
 2. We don't solve for any of the upper body or arm joints and fix them to be zero (or whatever the initial configuration is)
 3. The COM is purely a kinematic function of the joint angles.
 Even though it is non-linear, it makes it easy to represent the COM constraint in the optimization problem.